chartengine-excel/sankey-diagram/examples/README.md

-## 📊 Sankey Diagram Examples Gallery
+## 📊 How to create a Sankey Diagram in Excel?
+Gallery

 Below you’ll find a selection of real-world Sankey diagram examples created with the ChartEngine Excel add-in.